Opportunities in the lab

 PhD positions (for master graduates)

-If you're a strong candidate with a background in one of the areas listed up top, please reach out with an application email for a PhD opportunity!
+If you're a strong candidate with a background in one of the areas listed up top, please reach out with an application for a PhD opportunity and send your materials to siplab/recruiting#inf/ethz/ch.
 Your email should include a couple of sentences on your projects so far, your interests, and how they relate to our research.
 Check out some of our recent projects before getting in touch!

 Make sure to include the five items listed above in your email!
 We won't be able to respond to incomplete application emails unfortunately.